sjmoran/deeplpf-image-enhancement/README.md

 * __Adobe-DPE__ (5000 images, RGB, RGB pairs): this dataset can be downloaded [here](https://data.csail.mit.edu/graphics/fivek/).
 After downloading this dataset you will need to use Lightroom to pre-process the images according to the procedure outlined in the DeepPhotoEnhancer (DPE) [paper](https://github.com/nothinglo/Deep-Photo-Enhancer).
 Please see the issue [here](https://github.com/nothinglo/Deep-Photo-Enhancer/issues/38#issuecomment-449786636) for instructions.
 Artist C retouching is used as the groundtruth/target.
 Feel free to raise a Gitlab issue if you need assistance with this (or indeed the Adobe-UPE dataset below).
 You can also find the training, validation and testing dataset splits for Adobe-DPE in the following [file](https://www.cmlab.csie.ntu.edu.tw/project/Deep-Photo-Enhancer/%5BExperimental_Code_Data%5D_Deep-Photo-Enhancer.zip).

 * __Adobe-UPE__ (5000 images, RGB, RGB pairs): this dataset can be downloaded [here](https://data.csail.mit.edu/graphics/fivek/).
 As above, you will need to use Lightroom to pre-process the images according to the procedure outlined in the Underexposed Photo Enhancement Using Deep Illumination Estimation (DeepUPE) [paper](https://github.com/wangruixing/DeepUPE) and detailed in the issue [here](https://github.com/wangruixing/DeepUPE/issues/26).
 Artist C retouching is used as the groundtruth/target.
 You can find the test images for the Adobe-UPE dataset at this [link](https://drive.google.com/file/d/1HZnNgptNxjKJAhekz2K5yh0mW0yKIws2/view?usp=sharing).

+### License

+BSD-3-Clause License

+### Contributions

+We appreciate all contributions.
+If you are planning to contribute back bug-fixes, please do so without any further discussion.

+If you plan to contribute new features, utility functions or extensions to the core, please first open an issue and discuss the feature with us.
+Sending a PR without discussion might end up resulting in a rejected PR, because we might be taking the core in a different direction than you might be aware of.